 This policy is made available to parents of all pupils on the School website and on request from the School Office.
-It is available to Staff 1of the School from the School website, on the staff shared drive and on request from the School Office.
+It is available to Staff 1of the School from the School website, on the staff shared drive, in both teacher staff rooms (hard copies) and on request from the School Office.
 Content of this policy is directly discussed with new staff on induction into the School and its implementation is regularly addressed in staff training sessions.